ioptime-official/ai-chatgpt-2/README.md

 # ai-chatgpt-2
 ### Introduction

-- In this project I have chose medical dataset and GPT2 model for the text genration
+- In this project I have selected medical dataset and GPT2 model for the text genration
 - We provide some text the model on the base of text generate results

 ###  Dependencies: